wonsunahn/CS1632_Spring2024/exercises/4/README.md

 Guide to using Profiling: https://docs.oracle.com/javase/8/docs/technotes/guides/visualvm/profiler.html

-Some tips when using VisualVM:

-1. Your Java app will only show up in VisualVM **during execution**.
-When the MonkeySim application shows up on the left panel, you need to quickly double click on the MonkeySim application and then click on the Profiler tab.
-Then, on the Profiler window that shows up on the main pane, quickly click on the CPU button to start profiling CPU utilization.
+Follow these steps in order to attach VisualVM to your running application.
+Yes, you first have to run your application before you can attach VisualVM.

-1. No matter how quick you are in starting profiling, you will have missed a few seconds of program execution in the beginning.
-To capture the entirety of execution please insert a 30 second sleep() at the beginning of the main() method, during which you can perform these actions.
-For example:
+1. No matter how quick you are in attaching VisualVM, you will have missed a few seconds of program execution in the beginning.
+To capture the entirety of execution please insert a 30 second sleep() at the beginning of the main()
+method:

    ```
    try {